Anglican prayer beads

 Anglican prayer beads, also known as the Anglican rosary or Anglican chaplet, are a loop of strung Christian prayer beads used chiefly by Anglicans in the Anglican Communion, as well as by communicants in the Anglican Continuum.
 This Anglican devotion has spread to other Christian denominations, including Methodists and the Reformed.

 Description

 Anglican prayer bead sets consist of a cross and thirty-three beads.

 Beads

-Thirty-two of the beads are divided into four groups consisting of seven beads each which are called "weeks".
-Four additional separate and larger beads separating the four groups are called "cruciform" beads.
+The loop is formed of 32 beads.
+28 of the beads are divided into four groups consisting of seven beads, each which are called "weeks".
+The four larger beads separating the four groups are called "cruciform" beads.
 When the loop of an Anglican prayer bead set is opened into a circular shape, the "cruciform" beads form the points of a cross within the circle of the set, hence the term.
-Next after the cross on Anglican prayer bead sets is a single bead called the "invitatory" bead, which brings the total of beads to thirty-three.
+Next after the cross on Anglican prayer bead sets is a single bead called the "invitatory" bead, which brings the total of beads to 33.